By Kathy Bray, Esq.

 Educate your supervisors and help them separate personal feelings from any disputes that arise along the way.

 Anticipate questions from the injured employee

 Injured employees will likely have questions about workers’ compensation benefits and employee benefits.
-Be ready to review the company’s policies regarding workers’ compensation benefits them and direct them to their workers’ compensation claims representative for more detailed questions.
-If the injury is denied, or there is some dispute related to the availability of workers’ compensation benefits, talk with them about other benefits they may be eligible for such as short-term disability, long-term disability, paid or unpaid leave benefits.
+Be ready to review the company’s policies regarding workers’ compensation benefits and direct them to their workers’ compensation claims representative for more detailed questions.
+If the injury is denied, or there is some dispute related to the availability of workers’ compensation benefits, talk with them about other benefits they may be eligible for such as short-term disability, long-term disability, or paid or unpaid leave benefits.